topeogunleye/porfolio-v2/README.md

 ## Developer Portfolio Website
-This is my Web Developer Portfolio created with HTML and CSS
+This is the second version of my Web Developer Portfolio created with HTML/CSS, and CSS animations.

 ## Project Specifications